Contents:

 A grade of “E” in a pass/fail course is considered a failure and may cause the student to be placed on academic probation.

-Graduate students may not receive degree credit for courses in the Arts Leadership Program.
-For additional information on this policy, please see Graduate Policy on Arts Leadership Program Course Credits.
+Graduate students may not receive degree credit for courses in the Arts Leadership Program unless the course is cross-listed with an academic department.

 Exceptions to the above letter grade requirement must be approved by the Associate Dean of Graduate Studies.
 Minimum passing grades for graduate courses are “C” (except that “C” is considered a failure for a student on probation), or “S”.
 See (Graduate Probation).